 Before you take your picture, consider both your depth of field, and point of focus.
 Do you want your entire dog in focus, or just part of the dog?
 Do you want the background blurred or in focus?
 Determine before you push the shutter button what you would like to accomplish, and what you would like to emphasize.
 Usually, you will want to ensure your dog’s eyes are in focus – unless you are purposely trying to emphasize another body part such as a nose or paw.

 Dogs are generally shorter than humans.
 Get down to dog level, and look your dog in the eye.
 Pictures taken from a standing position, looking down, can prove to be less interesting much of the time.
 So for small dogs, this may mean getting down on your hands and knees, or even your stomach.
-And if you are adventuresome, you can attempt ‘shooting from the hip’ technique.
+And if you are adventuresome, a fun way to get some random pics it to shoot from the hip or ankle if you have a small dog.
+Try to get the whole dog in the shot as you can always crop.
+It can look a bit weird if you accidentally cut off one paw or ear.

 7) Capture your Dog’s Personality